-It seems that the lunch following the pilgrimage, washed down with plenty of wine, always ended in jokes between the pilgrims who then smeared each other with wine from their “botas” (leather recipients filled with wine).
-Special amusement came from smearing wine spots on women who did not want to spoil their clothing and for this reason it seems there was a time when the influx of staff was scarce until again in 1949 when the feast was revived in full force.
+It seems that the lunch following the pilgrimage was washed down with plenty of wine and always ended in jokes between the pilgrims who then smeared each other with wine from their “botas” (leather recipients filled with wine).
+Special amusement came from smearing wine spots on women who did not want to spoil their clothing and for this reason it seems there was a time when the influx of staff was scarce, until 1949 when the feast was revived in full force.
 From then on it was called the "Battle of the Wine".

-The cliffs of Bilivio can be found a mere 6 km north of Haro and every summer the jarreros go up there on pilgrimage where the Ebro river makes its entrance into La Rioja, loaded with all kinds of containers that serve as weapons to throw the wine.
+The cliffs of Bilivio can be found just 6 km north of Haro where the Ebro river makes its entrance into La Rioja, and every summer the jarreros go up there on a pilgrimage loaded with all kinds of containers that serve as weapons to throw the wine.
 They come with their traditional bota bags, bottles, cans, or backpacks equipped with sprayers filled with wine in order to stain the others in the best and the fastest way possible.

 To have a great time and participate in the fun celebrations, you only need to follow these simple rules:

 - Dress in white with the typical red bandana

 - You have no friends during the battle; anyone can shoot you

 - You can throw wine on your neighbor from a plastic bottle, water pistol or any other recipient that isn’t glass (to not hurt any of the participants)

 - Have a good time during the battle

 - Stain any part of the clothing that is still white

 The battle usually ends when all the wine is on the ground.
 That is why you need to take to time to replenish your strength by eating snails, typical on this occasion, or some good lamb chops that are roasted on wine shoots.